FelipeMaeda/istio-project/README.md

 When we have a MicroService architecture in our environment and this environment is so much big, we have problems with observability and collection of metrics of the each service.
 It's in this point that the Service Mesh comes in as a Solution, with observability and control of traffic in each requisition of the services.

 The Istio Service Mesh is the more famous in K8S Cluster and this tool have too much features that i will explore in this repository.
 In addition the Istio Service Mesh also configures Security tools and metrics of requisitions that we can track back (trace) and verify the return of each requisition.

+## Preparing the Environment

+To study Istio, it be necessary create a Cluster K8S and Install the tools necessary to execute commands and resources of the Istio.

 ## Creating a K8S Cluster with **Kind**